NashTech-Labs/download-git-repo-as-zip/README.md

 - clone the repository
 - python download-git-repo-as-zip.py
+- export the github personal access token if the repository you want to download is private using the following command:
+  - export GIT_PAT='<github personal-access-token>'
 - Enter the values when the program prompot for input
   - Repository Owner Name
   - Repository Name